Geography of Australia: Economic geography and natural resources

 The spatial structure of Australia's economy is extremely one-sided.
 According to current technology, 35% of the country's territory is unsuitable for any kind of farming.
 A further 44% is only suitable for extremely extensive livestock farming.
 Only 21% of the country's territory has been developed for more intensive agriculture and more closed settlements, but frequent droughts also pose a serious threat to agricultural activity.
-Within this latter zone lies the 2% of the territory where 80% of the population and 90% of social product are concentrated.
+Within this latter zone lies the 2% of the territory where the great majority of population and social product are concentrated.

 Australia's geological characteristics endow it with a vast reserve of diverse minerals.
-The country produces 19 useful minerals in significant quantities from more than 350 operating mines in all states, the Northern Territory and Christmas Island.
-It is one of the world's leading producers of bauxite (aluminium ore), iron ore, lithium, gold, lead, diamond, rare-earth elements, uranium and zinc; in addition to being the fifth largest producer, the second largest exporter and having the third largest reserves of coal in the world.
-Australia´s exclusive economic zone area is of 8148250 km2, the third largest in the world.
-Its onshore waters are home to substantial conventional gas resources, primarily in the southwest, making Australia the world's seventh largest exporter of natural gas.
+The country produces 19 useful minerals in significant quantities from more than 350 operating mines in all states, the Northern Territory and Christmas Island (the latter known for its phosphate reserves).
+Australia is one of the world's leading producers of bauxite (aluminium ore), iron ore, lithium, gold, lead, diamond, rare-earth elements, uranium and zinc; in addition to being the fifth largest producer, the second largest exporter and having the third largest reserves of coal in the world.
+Australia's exclusive economic zone area is of 8148250 km2, the third largest in the world.
+Its onshore waters are home to substantial conventional gas resources, primarily in the southwest, making it the world's seventh largest exporter of natural gas.
 Despite containing one of the largest fishing areas in the world, it is a minor producer of fisheries products, primarily because of the relatively low biological productivity of the Australian marine environment.

-Given its vast reserves, coal is Australia’s largest energy resource; it contributed 46% of total electricity generation in 2023.
-Continental Australia has the highest solar radiation per square metre of any continental landmass and consequently some of the best solar energy resource in the world; it also enjoys some of the best wind resources thanks to its particular location into the westerly wind belts.
-In 2023, 35% of Australia’s total electricity generation was from renewable energy sources, including solar (16%), wind (12%) and hydro (6%).
+Given its vast reserves, coal is Australia's largest energy resource; it contributed 46% of total electricity generation in 2023.
+Continental Australia has the highest solar radiation per square metre of any continental landmass and consequently some of the best solar energy resources in the world; its territory also enjoys high wind energy potential thanks to its particular location into the westerly wind belts.
+In 2023, 35% of Australia's total electricity generation was from renewable energy sources, including solar (16%), wind (12%) and hydro (6%).